LOOK IT UP – Japanese Food Glossary

 Ikura Salmon roe

-Inari chakin zushi Tofu pouches stuffed with sushi rice and other ingredients.
-See chakin sushi.
+Inari zushi Tofu pouches stuffed with sushi rice.
+For festive occasions, other ingredients are added.
+Also see chakin sushi.

 Inside Out Type of sushi roll that has rice on the outside of the roll and filling on the inside.